Last revised 3/5/22

-Please arrive, ready-to-go, for your Stage Manager duties not later than 40 minutes before the evening concert starts (that means, not later than 6:20 PM for evening concerts or this year (2019) by 5:50pm on Mon, Tue, Wed.
+Please arrive, ready-to-go, for your Stage Manager duties not later than 45 minutes before the evening concert starts.
+This year, 2022, that means not later 5:45pm on Mon, Tue, Wed or by 6:15 PM for Thu thru Sun evening concerts.
 The first act is usually already there looking for you by half past!
 (For afternoon concerts, arriving by 11:30 AM is probably OK, just no later.)

 Introduce yourself to the Membership Table folks the first and second half of the concert so they can tell the performers who inquire there just who it is they are looking for.
 Tell the Membership Table folks to direct performers to the warm-up rooms; that’s an easy place for you to find them.
 You might also have the Emcee introduce you from the stage.
 Try to keep AT LEAST two acts ahead (not counting the one on stage).

 Performers frequently show up at the Stage Crew area, where someone will hand them a Stage Diagram Form (see below).
 So, look for performers, there, too.